 - Powder coating is highly durable and better for the environment than methods that use liquid paint, due to the lack of solvents in the materials used.

-- There is also an almost unlimited number of colours and textures available, with a long-lasting vibrancy.
+- An unlimited number of colours and textures are available, with powder coating finishes providing long-lasting vibrancy.

-A layer of powder coat can be applied thicker with it running or sagging, meaning it can be applied to both horizontal and vertical surfaces.
+- A thick coating can be applied onto the surface without running or sagging, meaning it can be applied to both horizontal and vertical surfaces.

 - When applied correctly, powder coats can match the durability of galvanisation.

-- Due to the technique used to apply it, powder coating is often thick – this means it is not suitable for application on projects that require a thin coating.
+- Due to the application process, powder coating is often thick – this means it is not suitable for application on projects that require a thin layer.

 - It can also be difficult to apply and to touch up if needed.

-- Galvanised steel or iron is durable and long-lasting, and resistant to rust or corrosion.
+- Galvanised steel or iron is durable, long-lasting, and resistant to rust or corrosion.

-It offers a smooth finish and is low maintenance.
+- It offers a smooth, uniform finish and is low maintenance.

 - Fast production time.

-- Galvanised steel is good for the environment as it lasts a very long time is rarely needs to be replaced.
+- Galvanised steel is good for the environment as it lasts a very long time and rarely needs to be replaced.

 - The galvanising process can be completed under imperfect conditions, unlike other types of steel processes that require exact conditions.